 Take a cooking class at Cilu Bintang

 If you want to learn all about making Bandanese delicacies and other Indonesian dishes, you’re in luck!
-Abba’s wife at Cilu Bintang holds regular cooking classes set to teach you all you that you need to know about the local produce and how to use the islands’ spices effectively.
+Abba’s wife at Cilu Bintang, in our opinion the best Banda islands accommodation, holds regular cooking classes, set to teach you all you that you need to know about the local produce and how to use the islands’ spices effectively.

 Where should I eat on Bandaneira?